Matcha and Coconut Granola

 Granola usually contains rolled oats and perhaps some or other sort of grain.
 Today’s recipe is a gluten-free, nutty version.
 Blended into smoothies, lattes or this Matcha Chia Pudding, green tea also makes a great addition to cakes, muffins and bliss balls.

 The colour is rather impressive but tends to fade when baked.
 Still, we know it’s in there and that’s all that matters.
 I’m loving these crunchy golden clusters.
 I’ve filed the recipe under convenient and nutritious snack food, breakfast and toppings for toast.

-Matcha chia granola
+Matcha and coconut granola

-- 3 cups coconut flakes tablespoons chia seeds
+- 3 cups coconut flakes tablespoons

 - 45ml (3 tablespoons) sesame seeds

 - 1/2 cup raw almonds